BrewBlox/brewblox-documentation/docs/user/wireguard.md

 Wireguard is now installed, but is not yet accessible from the internet.
 For that to happen, we need the router to forward incoming traffic on **port 51820/udp** to the server (the Pi).
+For this step, it doesn't matter whether you installed Wireguard on the host, or using WG-Easy.

 The configuration UI to do this is different for each brand and make of router, so we can't write a one-size-fits-all guide.
 You may need to google "port forwarding [ROUTER BRAND NAME]".